Maria has been researching and writing about health and beauty for over 10 years. She shares her findings on her skincare website and here.

 The following tips on how to clear up acne are based on dermatologist advice and popular beliefs.
 There are many people who rely on natural homemade remedies because they have had a positive impact on their skin.

-When we think about acne, we have this picture about spotty teenagers without being aware that adults can also be affected by this skin disease.
+When we think about acne, we are probably likely to picture teenagers with blemished skin.
+However, many adults are affected by this skin disease, as well.

 Acne symptoms vary and can go from mild to moderate with small pimples and blackheads.
 Moderate to severe acne is characterized by large spots and inflammation and if not treated right can lead to scarring.